mientjan/react-native-markdown-renderer/README.md

 - [x] Merge the pull requests
 - [x] Update the docs
-- [ ] Close all the formatting issues i opened
+- [ ] Close all the formatting issues that are hanging over from react-native-markdown-renderer
 - [ ] Add ability to 'ignore' specific types of markdown

 **Target Nov 10th 2019**